 Aaron Day is another dealer in vintage tackle - it's a nice site http://www.vintagefishingtackle.co.uk/

-If you like your vintage scottish salmon reels check out http://www.thewillows.f2s.com/ and if fly boxes are your thing click here http://www.richardwheatleymuseum.org/
+If fly boxes are your thing click here http://www.richardwheatleymuseum.org/

 The best forum for classic flies by a country mile is http://www.classicflytying.com/index.php?s=b3217c8896b1de25defae8ed96be63b5&showforum=5